greggman/webgl-canvas-2d/README.md

 This is not intended to actually work.
 It's just something for fun

-The only API calls supported are
+The only API currently supported are

 ```
 clearRect
 fillRect
 drawImage
-filStyle
+fillStyle
 globalAlpha
 save
 restore